yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "[stats] when a city adopts this religion for the first time"
 	Example: "[+1 Gold, +2 Production] when a city adopts this religion for the first time"

 	Applicable to: Global

+??? example  "[stats] whenever a Great Person is expended"
+	Example: "[+1 Gold, +2 Production] whenever a Great Person is expended"

+	Applicable to: Global